leny62/Tekana-eWallet/README.md

 -
 - create a .env file in the root directory of the project and add variables as shown in the .env.example file

-# Commands to apply migrations and seeds

-    prisma:deploy

 - Install dependencies

     npm install
+-
+# Commands to apply migrations and seeds

+    npm run prisma:deploy

 - Run the project